stammen/vlcdemo/README.md

 ### Adding the VLC Media Player Files Associations ###

-The VLC Media Player (vle.exe) supports many file associations that are enabled by its Win32 Installer.
+The VLC Media Player (vlc.exe) supports many file associations that are enabled by its Win32 Installer.
 The DesktopAppConverter can capture these file associations and translate then into uap3:Extension tags that are added to the Package.appxmanifest file.
 The [How to convert VLC to a Centennial App using the Desktop App Converter](#how-to-convert-vlc-to-a-centennial-app-using-the-desktop-app-converter) describes this process in detail.
 After conversion, the Package.appxmanifest file in the PackageFiles directly contains all of the required uap3:Extension tags.
 For example: